 Fat tire bikes are popular with adventure riders as well as beginners because their huge tires allow you to plow comfortably and stable over rough terrain.

-We’ve reviewed the best fat tire bikes for 2018 and compiled a guide on how to select one that suits you best.
+We’ve reviewed the best fat tire bikes and compiled a guide on how to select one that suits you best.